Probing Fermi liquid exceptional points through AC conductivity: Collective Mode Spectrum: Exceptional Points

-which reduces to a cubic polynomial for $\widetilde{z}^{\,2}$.
-Let us show the modes in a simplified case.
-Choosing $\alpha_2=1$, we end up with a model with only dipolar interaction $\alpha_1$.
-In the clean limit, {\em i. \ e. \ }, in the collisionless regime of transport, Eq.~(\ref{eq:pole-eq}) reduces to a quadratic polynomial equation in $s^2$, whose roots are
+By choosing $\alpha_2=1$, we end up with a model with only dipolar interaction $\alpha_1$.
+In the clean limit, {\em i. \ e. \ }, in the collisionless regime of transport ($\Gamma = 0$), Eq.~(\ref{eq:pole-eq}) reduces to a quadratic polynomial equation in $s^2$, whose roots are

 Interestingly, Eq. (\ref{eq:dipolar-poles}) displays a square-root singularity with a branch point at $\alpha_{1}^{c} = 8/9$.
 This singularity is a signature of an exceptional point.
 We depict the real and imaginary part of $s^2_\pm(\alpha_1)$ in Fig~(\ref{fig:roots-alpha1}).